sabbirahmedfahim/Basic-Data-Structures/Conceptual Session/week01_session01/complexity.markdown

 ### Anyway, what is Order Of N? who's order? what order?

-It is called Asymtotic Notation, we calculate complexity using it.
+It is called Asymtotic Notation, and we calculate complexity using it.

 ## There are three kinds of notations